wdunn001/ng-gainsight/projects/quasarke/ng-gainsight/README.md

 This library is meant to integrate with gainsight px and make it easy for angular developers to use it.

-I have no affiliation with gainsight however I needed to implement there product and there normal solution wasn't great and there were no alternatives so I made this.

 ## Install